 You will remember that, from a legal perspective, SoC or ‘Standard of Care‘ is defined as “providing health care in accordance with the standards of practice among members of the same health care profession with similar training and experience situated in the same or similar communities at the time the health care is rendered.”
-In other words, SoC does not come from what is taught in professional training, from public health policy, or even from clinical care guidelines like the one described above; although they can inform and help define an SoC.
+In other words, SoC does not come from what is taught in professional training, from public health policy, or even from clinical care guidelines like the one described below; although they can inform and help define an SoC.
 Rather, Standard of Care comes from what a community of clinicians do in the actual provision of care.

 Some of you may be aware of the fact that we have partnered with the Nutrition Network which is a spin-off from the Noakes Foundation, to provide a CME-approved, online training course for all Allied Health Professionals.
-You may also know of the database we are building of medical professionals who are open the the Low Carb Conversation.
+You may also know of the database we are building of medical professionals who are open to the Low Carb Conversation.
 So now, if you are an active member of our professional community, and you complete the online course, you can be certified and the badge displayed here will appear on your profile in the provider database.

 If you attended our special session at the San Diego, 2018 event, you will have heard how Gary Taubes has really been the inspiration for this initiative.
 At his suggestion, we brought Adele Hite on board to help co-ordinate this whole effort.
-Her work herding the cats to get this clinical guidelines document to the point where it is almost ready to publish is nothing short of miraculous.
+Her work herding the cats to get this clinical guidelines document to the point where it publishable is nothing short of miraculous.
 We have formed a board of advisers made up of experienced clinical practitioners and experts in the field to help us get this work done.
 Currently this board consists of Prof. Tim Noakes, Dr. Gary Fettke, Dr. Stephen Phinney, Dr. Georgia Ede, Dr. Bret Scher, Dr. Robert Cywes, Dr. Eric Westman, Dr. Will Yancy, Franziska Spritzler, Dr. Laura Saslow, Dr. David Cavin and Dr. Brian Lenzkes.